jaydenseric/Barebones/README.md

 # Barebones front end framework

 The barebones needed to get started on a modern front end.
 Only the things needed in every responsive project are included; ready to extend as required.
-An efficient alternative to the [HTML5 Boilerplate](http://html5boilerplate.com).
+A Sassy and streamlined alternative to the [HTML5 Boilerplate](http://html5boilerplate.com).

-*Barebones* is for you if you:

-- Do everything responsively.
+- No opinionated bloat or pre-developed components.
+- Logical Sass framework.
-- Regularly use font icons and SVG.
+- Super efficient font icons workflow.
-- Like to do groovy things with Sass.
-- Support IE8 and would like to easily target specific IE versions for fixes.
+- Minimal HTTP requests.

-## IE8+ browser support
+## Browser support

-Thanks to some clever Sass and HTML conditional comments, modern browsers avoid downloading old IE specific CSS or JS.
+All modern browsers and IE9+ are supported in the [*master* branch](https://github.com/jaydenseric/Barebones/tree/master).
+Checkout the [*ie8-support* branch](https://github.com/jaydenseric/Barebones/tree/ie8-support) for added IE8 support and documentation.

 ## Requirements